-In this article, we’ll go over everything you need to know before you buy a new mattress, what you can expect from the best mattresses on the market today, and how to choose one based on a wide variety of circumstances and preferences.
+In this article, we’ll go over everything you need to know before you buy a new mattress, what you can expect from the best mattresses on the market in 2020, and how to choose one based on a wide variety of circumstances and preferences.

-Here are the best mattresses you can buy in 2019:
+The best mattresses you can buy in 2020:

 - Amerisleep AS3 — Best Overall Mattress